gabrielmariebrisson/gabrielmariebrisson/README.md

 ### Hi, I'm Gabriel MARIE-BRISSON

-## MSc Data for Finance student at Albert School

-- 👀 I'm seeking an apprenticeship opportunity
+## Master in AI for the University of Bordeaux

+- 🌱 Currently learning machine and deep learning
 - 🔭 Currently focusing on data for finance
-- 🌱 Currently learning machine and deep learning
 - 📚 Passionate about trading, geopolitics, finance, and coding
 - 📫 How to reach me: mariebrisson33gabriel@gmail.com